specklesystems/speckle_automate-basic_clash_demo/README.md

 This function is designed for educational purposes and is not equipped for real-world AEC projects.

 ---
+## Potential Expansions for the Basic Clash Analysis Demo

+This demo serves as a starting point and can be expanded in several ways to enhance its capabilities and usability within Speckle Automate.
+Below are some ideas for future development:

+### Importing Rule Sets from External Sources
+- **Dynamic Rule Set Integration:** Enable the function to import clash detection rules from external files or databases, allowing for greater flexibility and customization of clash criteria.
+- **API-Based Rule Configuration:** Develop an API endpoint where users can update or modify rule sets dynamically, making the function adaptable to varying project requirements.

+### Enhancing User Interaction with External UIs
+- **Customizable User Interface:** Implement a user-friendly interface that allows users to interact with the function directly, configure settings, and view clash reports more intuitively.
+- **Integration with AEC Tools:** Design interfaces or plugins for popular AEC software tools, enabling users to access and use the clash detection function directly from their preferred design environment.

+### Advanced Analysis Features
+- **Complex Geometric Analysis:** Expand the function to perform more sophisticated geometric analyses, potentially using advanced algorithms or machine learning models to identify complex clashes.
+- **Historical Data Analysis:** Incorporate features to analyze the evolution of clashes over time, providing insights into recurring issues or patterns in the project lifecycle.

+### Collaborative Feedback Loops
+- **Real-Time Collaboration Tools:** Integrate real-time communication tools within the function, allowing team members to discuss and resolve clashes directly within the Speckle environment.
+- **Automated Notification System:** Enhance the notification system to provide more detailed alerts, including clash severity levels and suggested resolutions.

+---

 **Reminder:** This repository is a conceptual demonstration for automated clash detection and the use of third-party libraries in Speckle Automate.